-In between being glued to the television in your home or local sports bar for the Summer Olympics in Brazil (August 5-21)--swimming, golf, gymnastics, soccer, archery, track and field, rowing and even ping pong are just a few of the sports to look forward--take part in these silly national holidays.
+In between being glued to the television in your home or local sports bar for the Summer Olympics--swimming, golf, gymnastics, soccer, archery, track and field, rowing and even ping pong are just a few of the sports to look for--take part in these silly national holidays.

 1. National Watermelon Day (August 3) - Have you ever had a watermelon seed spitting contest?
 How about watermelon "football" in the pool, where the watermelon is greased?
 Did you know that you can explode a watermelon with just rubber bands?
 Celebrate National Watermelon Day with your watermelon game of choice--it's the ultimate way to celebrate summer!
 Or, if you can't see yourself wasting a perfectly good watermelon, just eat it.